vojtasvoboda/oc-webartisan-plugin/README.md

 - when you **want to run commands** by services like IFTTT, Zapier, etc.
 - for deployment and automated tasks

+Tested with the latest stable OctoberCMS build 419 (with Laravel 5.5).

 ## Important

 It is highly recommend to use SSL (https://) when invoking commands with Web Artisan.
 The secret hash can be stolen if SSL is not used.